kodie/kodie/index.md

+&#128075; Hi there, my name is Kodie Grantham.

 I'm the Lead Engineer/Systems Administrator at [Happy Medium](https://itsahappymedium.com) and am currently residing in Pleasant Hill, Iowa.

 I'm also the father to two badass kids.
 I'm an enthusiast of music, technology, and anything mechanical.
 I enjoy riding motorcycles, working in my garage, video games, traveling, concerts/shows/festivals, skateboarding, BMX, movies, anime, food, drinks, and of course, coding.